robertbraeutigam/scan/README.md

 Frames a categorized into several intervals:
 * 0-15: Control messages.
 These are related to establishing or closing the connection.
 * 16-47: Payload messages, related to the actual payload of the communication.
-* 48-63: Messages that potentially are broadcasted.
+* 48-63: Messages that potentially are broadcast.

 All payload messages (frames 16-47) will cause the encryption keys to be rotated.
 Each message will be sent with a completely new key for absolute forward security.

+All payload messages are encrypted and will include a MIC after the payload message.
+When skipping a frame, the appropriate MIC length of the established crypto need to be skipped as well.
+Note, this is not included in the length field.

 #### Frame type: 01 (Initiate Handshake)